MaartjePfauder/WhatsappChatVriendinnetjes/README.md

 - **Time**
   The time on which the message was sent.

-- **Message**
-  The content of the message.

 - **Doc**
-  The NLP processed version of the message.
+  The message (NLP processed version)

 - **Tokens**
   Tokenized version of the message as a space-separated string.